umddb/datascience-fall14/lab4/README.md

 datasets.

 #### Assignment Part 1
-Use Data Wrangler to clean and transform datasets 1 and 2.
-Dataset 3 is too messy for loading into Data Wrangler directly -- you would need some significant pre-processing before trying to use Data Wrangler to clean it.

-For each of the datasets (1 and 2): submit a screenshot of the final result and also export and submit the Python script.
+Use Data Wrangler to do the 3 tasks listed above.
+Submit a screenshot of the final results and also export and submit the Python script.

 ---